hanabi/hanabi.github.io/README.md

 ### Elimination Finesses

 * Normally, if a player is *Finessed*, they are supposed to play their *Finesse Position* card.
 However, if the player has two or more *Elimination Notes* in their hand for the specific finessed card, they know that it cannot be on *Finesse Position*.
-(This follows from *Information Lock Principle*.)
 * In this situation, the player is expected to play the OLDEST of the cards with the elimination notes on them.
 * For example:
   * It is the middle of a 3-player game.